openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-drawing-components-rect.md

           direction: GradientDirection.Right,
           colors: [[0xff0000, 0.0], [0x0000ff, 0.3], [0xffff00, 1.0]]
         })
-        .clip(new Rect({ width: 100, height: 100, radius: 40 }))
+        .clipShape(new Rect({ width: 100, height: 100, radius: 40 }))
       Rect()
         .width(100)
         .height(100)
           // Set the color of the fill area.
 To display the color gradient of the background, set .fillOpacity(0.0).
         .fill(Color.Pink)
           // Set the radius of the rounded corner to 40.
         .radius(40)
         .stroke(Color.Black)
           // Set the color gradient.
 It takes effect only for a 100 x 100 rectangular area.
 The boundary of the gradient does not contain rounded corners.
         .linearGradient({
           direction: GradientDirection.Right,
           colors: [[0xff0000, 0.0], [0x0000ff, 0.3], [0xffff00, 1.0]]